The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A malfunctioning sensor, or a flawed calibration could cause your system to cycle on and off in a continuous manner.
-This is referred to as short cycling.
-This can have a negative impact on your comfort and result in unnecessary wear and tears on the compressor.
-These issues can be resolved by replacing the thermostat’s batteries or resetting the breakers.
+A faulty sensor or calibration may lead to your system continuously switching on and off this is known as short cycling.
+This could have a negative effect on your comfort and result in unnecessary wear and tears on the compressor.
+This issue can be solved by simply replacing the batteries in the thermostat or resetting the breaker.

-Check your thermostat for indications of wear and tear.
-Find indications of dust or dirt and ensure that the thermostat isn’t too exposed to sunlight.
-Examine the fan blades to find signs of rust and damage.
-These simple checks will prevent costly repairs in the future and ensure that your equipment runs as smoothly as it possibly can.
+It’s also crucial to examine your thermostat for any signs of wear or damage.
+Look for evidence of dust or dirt and ensure that the thermostat isn’t exposed to sunlight.
+Lastly, the fan blades must be inspected for any indications of rust or damage.
+This simple check will help avoid costly repairs in the future, and ensure that your equipment is running as smoothly as it possibly can.

 Explore More